Son17/scrapers/README.md

 # scrapers
-scripts to scrape several social media platforms
+This repo contains scripts to scrape social media platforms such as
+- Twitter;
+- Discord;
+- Reddit;
+- Instagram.